 Under some circumstances, students may find it necessary to alter their field instruction sequence from either the 16-month or the 20-month schedule.
-Students requesting an out-of-sequence schedule must complete a petition form: http://ssw.umich.edu/programs/msw/ofi/out\of\sequence.pdf
+Students requesting an out-of-sequence schedule must complete an Out of Sequexnee petition.

 Advanced standing students who wish to alter their program plan as it relates to field instruction must also submit an out-of-sequence petition.